GruffCassquatch/BedrollTweaker/README.md

 3. Scroll across to the ```Bedroll Tweaker``` menu
 4. Choose to Enable or Disable the mod
 5. Mod Options:
-  * Tweak Bedroll Warmth & Weight: allows you to set the warmth and weight of the standard bedroll.
+  * Tweak Bedroll Warmth, Weight & Decay: allows you to set the warmth, weight and decay rates of the standard bedroll.
-  * Tweak Bearskin Bedroll Warmth & Weight: allows you to set the warmth and weight of the bearskin bedroll.
+  * Tweak Bearskin Bedroll Warmth, Weight & Decay: allows you to set the warmth, weight and decay rates of the bearskin bedroll.
   * Bedroll Warmth Stacks:
 	* Allows you to receive bonus warmth from additional bedrolls in your inventory.
 	* Applies when using a bed or bedroll.